Skip to content

 Jury duty laws by state

-Most employees don’t know what the laws regarding jury duty are in their state.
+Many employees are not familiar with the laws regarding jury duty in their state.
 That’s why it’s important for human resources (HR) professionals to have a full understanding of their legal requirements regarding jury duty leave, as well as their company’s specific policies if any exist.

 1. Alabama